xTool D1 Pro 20W Review: Best Desktop Diode Laser?

 You have both online and offline options for sending files to the xTool to cut and engrave.

-Honestly, I’m old-fashioned and stuck in my ways, and I don’t might directly connecting a laptop to my lasers via USB (though for CNC routers I want to be away from the debris and dust so I’ll take WiFi 😂).
+Honestly, I’m old-fashioned and stuck in my ways, and I don’t mind directly connecting a laptop to my lasers via USB (though for CNC routers I want to be away from the debris and dust so I’ll take WiFi 😂).
 You can also connect via SD card.